coopdanger/ppm-specification/draft-ppm-protocol.md

 # Overview {#overview}

-[TODO Frame the PPM protocol around evaluation of a VDAF.]
+[TODO Give an overview of the VDAF syntax and frame the PPM protocol around evaluation of a VDAF.]

+[TODO Name the various requests, including collect requests, and say what they are.]

 The protocol is executed by a large set of clients and a small set of servers.
 We call the servers the *aggregators*.
 Each client's input to the protocol is a